-The budget should be developed together with the newcomer(s), not created for them without their input.
-The sponsoring group must recognize that even though they may be providing the funds, the newcomer group should make the final decisions on how to spend it.
-However, it is very important for the sponsoring group to provide sound advice to the newcomer(s) and create a clear understanding about their financial situation.
-You may want meet with the newcomer on a quarterly basis to review the budget and assess the expectations on both sides
+A budget should be developed with the newcomer(s) and not created for them without their input.
+While a sponsoring group is providing funds, it is the sponsored refugee family that should make the final decisions on how to spend it.
+Sponsors should provide sound advice to the newcomer(s) and create a clear understanding about their financial situation.
+Sometimes it is a good idea to meet quarterly to review the budget and revisit the expectations of both the sponsors and the sponsored family.